 Not all organizations are healthy and life-affirming places to work.
 Many of us have heard the phrase “suck it up” when we push back on an unreasonable request.
-The act of “sucking it up” requires us to literally suck in our breath, tighten our muscles, and stop breathing.
-We know we are working in an organization that thinks of itself as an object and the people in it as tools to accomplish the goals that the top leadership set.
-Treating each other as if we aren’t human violates the relationship between us.
-When we see an employee or colleague as a tool to get something done, we create a series of unintended consequences that ripple through our relationships, our organizations, and our ability to be productive.
+The act of “sucking it up” makes us suck in our breath (literally!), tighten our muscles, and stop breathing.
+This is one sign that we’re working in an organization that considers itself an object, and its employees as tools with the purpose of accomplishing the goals set by leadership.
+Treating each other as if we aren’t human violates our relationships.
+When we see an employee or colleague merely as a “tool” to get something done, we create a series of unintended consequences that ripple through our relationships, our organizations, and our productivity.

 Remembering our Humanity

 So many things depend on the quality of the relationships we develop in our workplaces.
 In my consulting practice, I have learned that organizational learning flows through relationships.
-If we want our organizations to be more innovative, the quality of our relationships matter.
-Change also flows through relationships.
+If we want our organizations to be more innovative, the quality of our relationships matters.
+Change flows through relationships.
 If we trust each other, we are predisposed to cooperate and actively participate in organizational change.
 Positive energy is increased in organizations that support authentic relationships between employees, colleagues, managers, and leaders.